amized/react-sequencer/README.md

   ['final', 0]
 ]
 ```
-Then pass this as configuration to withSequncer and wrap your component:
+Then pass this as configuration to withSequencer and wrap your component:

 ```javascript
 withSequencer({